Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Quick example: Is your Spanish-speaking audience searching for “ordenador” or “computadora” when they’re searching for a computer?

-When researching keywords for domestic searches, there might be regional differences, but there’s much less variation and complexity than with international keyword research.
+When you research keywords for SEO in domestic searches, there may be some regional differences, but the variation and complexity are significantly lower compared to international keyword research.

 – Filipa Serra Gaspar, Spanish SEO Specialist